This Privacy Notice explains how Poplar HARCA uses and protects your information.

 When we ask you for information, we will tell you how we will use it.

-If you agree, we will use your information to tell you about services, products, events, news or other information.
+We will use your information to verify who you are and manage our relationship with you.
+If you agree, we will also tell you about services, products, events, news or other information.
 If you do not agree, we will not send you this type of information.